cypherpunk-academy/2064/en/084_1922_The swastika man.md

 ### SCENE 11: In the same vaulted cellar.

 ____
-The captain, Bertold, another uniformed man with a swastika bandage on his upper arm.
+The captain, Berthold, another uniformed man with a swastika bandage on his upper arm.
 You're standing in the middle of the room.

 Swastika man: "So!